 15 Greatest Players for the Los Angeles Dodgers

-Dodger Blue Has Seen Many of the Best Stars of Major League Baseball
+Dodger Blue Has Seen Many of the Best Stars of the MLB

 This list includes players who played most—or at least a large portion—of their careers with the Los Angeles Dodgers, as opposed to the Brooklyn Dodgers, though a couple on the list began their careers in Brooklyn and then moved west with the team in 1958.
 Also, this compilation only includes retired players and is not written in any particular order.